Welcome to my comprehensive guide on how to punish a sub effectively.

 Option to consider: have your sub set their own punishment

-I would recommend being somewhat hands-on.
+It is also worth considering having your sub come up with an appropriate punishment themselves.
+Just asking them to come up with ‘a punishment’ might be a bit too vague though, so I would recommend more of a directed approach.
 Give your submissive a type of punishment to brainstorm around, or come up with a list they will be forced to chose from.
 Or vice versa, have them come up with a list of punishments for you to chose from.

 Punishments to avoid